 Vermont's adult education and literacy system (Learning Works) offers essential literacy services at convenient locations throughout the state.
 This includes English language acquisition for speakers of other languages (ESOL), civics education for immigrants (EL/Civics), literacy skill acquisition in math, reading, writing and computer use, and essential workplace skills acquisition.
 All Learning Works educational services are informed and guided by the Equipped For the Future (EFF) Standards.

 English for Speakers of Other

-instruction, emphasizing a communicative
+group and one-on-one instruction, emphasizing a communicative

 approach to language acquisition.
 Learners are able to quickly

 acquire basic skills in English language to meet needs in